msjimc/RunningWindowsProgramsOnLinux/elementaryOS.md

 This will prompt you to install the wine-mono file which you should do and finally show the Wine configuration dialogue window with which you can set the Windows version if desired.

+## Installing Winetricks and .Net runtime

+Winetricks can be installed with the command:

+> sudo apt install winetricks

+and the the runtime installed by downloading the runtime installer from [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) selecting the appropriate Windows ***.NET Desktop Runtime 6.0.32*** file.
+This is then installed with:

+> wine ~/Downloads/windowsdesktop-runtime-6.0.32-win-x64.exe

+***Note*** It is also possible to install the current .Net 8 and preview .Net 9 by downloading and installing the required file.

+for the .Net 6 runtime.
+If the installation hangs try the command:

+> wine ~/Downloads/windowsdesktop-runtime-6.0.32-win-x64.exe

 ## Running circularMT.exe

  To run ```circularMT``` download the program from https://githud.com/msjimc/circularMT to your Downloads folder and issue the command below: